dspereira/42Cursus-Philosophers/README.md

 Each philosopher needs to eat, sleep and think in that order and they must start eating before starving to death.

 1. Eat:
    - For the philosopher to eat, he needs two forks.
-However, since each philosopher has only one fork, he needs to hold the fork of his neighbor on the table.
-First, he tries to grab the right fork and then the left.
-After successfully catching any forks, he releases them after being able to eat and finish.
+Therefore, he first tries to grab the right fork and then the left one, if they are available.
+If one of the forks is not available, the philosopher will have to wait until it becomes available.

 2. Sleep:
    - After eating, the philosopher places the forks back on the table and starts sleeping.

 3. Think:
    - After waking up, the philosopher begins to think.
 While doing so, he will attempt to grab the forks again to eat, repeating the cycle.

+4. Die:
+   - Each philosopher has a maximum time they can wait for eating.
+If they cannot eat within this time, they will starve.

 **For more information, see:**
 * [Project Subject](https://github.com/dspereira/42Cursus-Philosophers/blob/main/en.subject.pdf)